repository-preservation/lcmap-chipmunk/README.md

 become more familiar with Chipmunk.
 Although data can be ingested directly from non-local sources, bandwidth constraints and rate limits may prompt you to host your own data for ingest locally.

-Data placed in `test/nginx/data` can be retrieved from a Docker container running NGINX.
-This server can be accessed at `http://localhost:9080/`.

 Download Landsat ARD for tile H003V009.
 Feel free to edit this script to obtain other data.
 (This script skips files that have already been